Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 ## Everything about this project with explanation and full algorithm

-I'm here to explain the whole project step by step and also going to explain the algorithm and background of the code and process. added
+I'm here to explain the whole project step by step and also going to explain the algorithm and background of the code and process.

 ### Table of Content